 To repair the drive, you can run a Windows utility: CHKDSK .
 CHKDSK can check the integrity of your hard disk and can fix various system errors.

 Just follow these steps:

 2. Type “chkdsk /f x:”.
-Replace the x: with the drive that you’re having problem with.
+Replace the x: with the drive that you’re having a problem with.

 In my case, my drive is d:\, so I type “chkdsk /f d:” (see below).

-3. Then press Enter button.
-The process might take longer if there’re problem with many files.
+3. Then press the Enter button.
+The process might take longer if there are problems with many files.
 So please be patient until it’s finished.

 4. Restart your computer.

-If the problem persist, you might need to format the disk.
-Format will remove all data in the disk.
+If the problem persists, you might need to format the disk.
+The format will remove all data from the disk.
 So please ensure you know what you are doing.
-If you are not comfortable doing it yourself, you can take your computer to the near repair store and have it checked.
+If you are not comfortable doing it yourself, you can take your computer to the nearest repair store and have it checked.